Don't miss out this teaser video and first images of ‘Chandrayaan 2’

 ISRO's earlier mission to the Moon in 2008, called Chandrayaan, not only succeeded but also made the remarkable discovery of water on the lunar surface.

-The lunar South Pole region is of importance to India.
-This because the possibility of water being present in the permanently shadowed areas of the region is higher.
+The mission is to the lunar South Pole region because the possibility of water being present in the permanently shadowed areas of the region is higher.
 A large section of this surface stays in the shadow compared to the North Pole.